 Ironically, during the war, Joyce passed a war bond poster from the Harley-Davidson Motorcycle Company – of a motorcycle messenger flying through the air on his Harley – on her way to and from work every day.
 The man in the poster, which was taken at Fort Knox in 1941, was of the same man that she married.

-Jim Bashleben resided in Arlington Heights, Illinois.
-He passed away on July 30, 2009, in Arlington Heights and was cremated.
+Jim Bashleben resided in Arlington Heights, Illinois, and passed away on July 30, 2009, in Arlington Heights and was cremated.
 His ashes are at Memory Gardens Cemetery in Arlington Heights.